 - Fading Suns uses a setting which falls nearly exactly into this trope.
 The extinct Ur have littered space with floating portals that allow for travel ans strange technologies, the Known Worlds are United under the new Phoenix Emperor, harboring numerous races amongst the humans.
 The Vau are the wise race living in their own world outside the empire.
 And constantly straining to get in the Empire are the Symbiots, a metamorphic plague/virus/infestation.
 Of course, space pirates, political conflicts and psychics manifestation abound.

-- The Halo games have less of a mystical bent than other examples but otherwise fits perfectly.
+- The Halo games have less of a mystical bent than other examples (though the Precursors might count), but otherwise fits perfectly.
 The Covenant are the Scary Dogmatic Aliens, The Flood are The Virus, and The Forerunners are the Neglectful Precursors.
 The plot is largely as above.

 - Starcraft: The Terrans are the humans, the Protoss are the Warriors, the Zerg are the Horde of Alien Locusts and the Xel'Naga are the Precursors.
 Psychic Powers are everywhere.